-From what we asked, here are our most interesting findings.
+Now, based on the data we collected, here are our most interesting findings.

 Almost everyone agrees that SEO is incredibly important to brand awareness.
-In addition, more people are doing search engine optimization than any other strategy, with 68% of respondents saying they use SEO.
+In addition, more people are doing search engine optimization than any other strategy, with 68% of respondents saying that SEO is one of their most effective ways to generate brand awareness.
 That may not come as much of a surprise, given the ubiquity of search and the long-term benefits and cost-effectiveness of quality SEO.

 What is a major surprise is the difference in the view towards influencers as a quality strategy to build brand awareness and the number of businesses that are actually using influencers.

-For reference, that ranking puts it above both paid campaigns and a brand’s use of visual design, logo, and fonts.
+For reference, that ranking puts it above both paid campaigns (3.55) and a brand’s use of visual design, logo, and fonts (3.51).

-However, only 8.5% of respondents have used influencer campaigns to grow brand awareness.
-In addition, respondents rated influencer programs as 6th most cost effective out of 13 brand awareness strategies, ahead of podcasts, ebooks, and webinars & events.
+However, only 7% of respondents named influencer campaigns as a prime strategy to grow brand awareness.
+In addition, influencer programs tied for 5th most cost-effective out of 13 brand awareness strategies, ahead of podcasts, ebooks, and webinars & events, and tying with videos.

 Modern influencer marketing is effective but is still a largely untapped strategy.
 Referral and/or affiliate software is a great way to start a dedicated influencer marketing strategy.

 Many marketers are passive with their brand awareness strategy